mamokebe/Amazon-clone-react/README.md

   - then open terminal and
   -  run git clone url

-To initialize the dependencies run:
+To initialize the dependencies found in the package.json run:

  npm install